Yamaha YZ450F: Fourth generation YZ450F 2006–2009

 The YZ450F received a major update in 2006, with over 300 parts changed and improved.
 The power was smoothed out, and the bike was made easier to ride, putting to rest the complaint that the YZ had too much power.
 The transmission was returned to a more traditional five-speed.
 An all-new aluminum single backbone frame shaved another 10 pounds off the weight.

 The 2006 saw KYB SSS forks.

-2007 saw camshaft and exhaust changes, moving power from low-RPMs to mid-RPMs.
-2008-2009 furthered pushed the powerband towards the mid-RPMs.
+2007 saw camshaft and exhaust changes, moving peak power from the low to the middle band.
+Revisions in 2008-2009 furthered the push of powerband towards the mid-range.

 Fifth generation YZ450F 2010–2013

-September 8, 2009, Yamaha introduced its all-new YZ450F with fuel injection.
+On September 8, 2009, Yamaha introduced its all-new YZ450F with fuel injection.
 The engine cylinder is rearward slanted, the crank rod angle has been changed to provide a more complete combustion, the 5-valve head is now a 4-valve head, the gas tank is located under the seat, the exhaust pipe exits the rear of the cylinder, and the air intake is now in the front of the bike.
 They have a new bi-lateral frame which allows for new improved steering and the new engine components.
 The entire package comes together to create a bike that is mass-centralized.
 The bike was introduced by Yamaha Factory Motocross rider James Stewart Jr. The top speed has been recorded at 80 mph stock.